Entropy balancing is doubly robust: Introduction

 \section{Introduction}

-Consider an observational study, in which one of two conditions (denoted ``treatment'' and ``control'') are not randomly assigned.
-Such observational data often serve as the basis for many biomedical, economical and social researches, where the researchers wish to study causality between treatment and some response but fail or are not able to run a fully randomized experiment.
-Making a causal conclusion from observational data is essentially difficult because treatment exposure may be related to some attributes that are also related to the outcome, so the treatment and control groups may be seriously imbalanced in these attributes.
-If the researcher simply ignores this imbalance, the causal effect estimator could be severely biased.
+Consider a typical setting of observational study that two conditions (``treatment'' and ``control'') are not randomly assigned to the units.
+Deriving a causal conclusion from such observational data is essentially difficult because the treatment exposure may be related to some covariates that are also related to the outcome.
+In this case, those covariates may be imbalanced between the treatment groups and the naive mean causal effect estimator can be severely biased.

-To adjust for covariate imbalance, the seminal work of \citet{rosenbaum1983} pointed out the essential role of propensity score, the probability of exposure to treatment conditional on observed covariates.
-Many statistical methods based on propensity score are subsequently proposed to estimate the mean causal effect.
-A popular approach is to stratify the observations based on their estimated propensity scores \citep{Rosenbaum1984}.
-The mean causal effect is then estimated by the weighted average of within-stratum effects.
-An alternative method \citep[e.g.][]{Hirano2001} is to construct weights for individual observations by using their estimated propensity scores.

-While propensity score stratification is usually more robust to misspecified models, propensity score weighting has more attractive theoretical properties. \citet{Hirano2003} showed that nonparametric propensity score weighting may achieve the semiparametric efficiency bound for the estimation of mean causal effect derived by \citet{Hahn1998}.
+To adjust for the covariate imbalance, the seminal work of \citet{rosenbaum1983} points out the essential role of \emph{propensity score}, the probability of exposure to treatment conditional on observed covariates.
+This quantity, rarely known in an observation study, may be estimated from the data.
+Based on the estimated propensity score, many statistical methods are proposed to estimate the mean causal effect.
+The most popular approaches are \emph{matching} \citep[e.g.][]{rosenbaum1985constructing,abadie2006large}, \emph{stratification} \citep[e.g.][]{Rosenbaum1984}, and \emph{weighting} \citep[e.g.][]{Robins1994,Hirano2001}.
+Theoretically, propensity score weighting is the most attractive among these methods. \citet{Hirano2003} show that nonparametric propensity score weighting can achieve the semiparametric efficiency bound for the estimation of mean causal effect derived by \citet{Hahn1998}.
 Another desirable property is double robustness.
-The pioneering work of \citep{Robins1994} pointed out that propensity score weighting can be further augmented by an outcome regression model.
-The resulting estimator has the following so-called double robustness property: \begin{property} If either the propensity score model or the outcome regression model is correctly specified, the mean causal effect estimator is statistically consistent. \end{property}
+The pioneering work of \citet{Robins1994} augments propensity score weighting by an outcome regression model.
+The resulting estimator has the so-called \emph{double robustness} property: \begin{property} If either the propensity score model or the outcome regression model is correctly specified, the mean causal effect estimator is statistically consistent. \end{property}